-Funding for preparation and implementation of the SEP will be charged based on the specific activities proposed in the SEP.
+Funding for preparation and implementation of the SEP is charged based on the specific activities proposed in the SEP.
 This expense is calculated on the funding of the project.
-Fund for the SEP preparation and implementation will be allocated from the capacity building budget in component 2.3.
-Usually, the cost of stakeholder engagement cross all activities can cost between 16% to 8% of the project budget.
+Fund for the SEP preparation and implementation is allocated from the capacity building budget in component 2.3.
+Usually, the cost of stakeholder engagement crosses all activities can cost between 16% to 8% of the project budget.

-UNDP will review this plan every six months to determine if any changes to stakeholder classification or engagement are required.
+UNDP is reviewing this plan every six months to determine if any changes to stakeholder classification or engagement are required.
 If so, the plan will be updated, and a new revision distributed, and the budget will be revised accordingly.

-20. Management Functions and Responsibilities
+19. Management Functions and Responsibilities

-The monitoring and evaluation framework for the project will be reflected on the ESCP whose implementation progress will be tracked and reported accordingly.
-ESCP implementation progress report will be periodically produced and shared with stakeholders for review, deliberation, and action.
+The monitoring and evaluation framework for the project is reflected on the ESCP whose implementation progress is tracked and reported accordingly.
+ESCP implementation progress report is periodically produced and shared with stakeholders for review, deliberation, and action.